freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 700.1

-Add your files to staging.
+Check your status and diff if you need to.
+Then, add your files to staging.

 #### HINTS